- About DCC

 How Do I Apply for Financial Aid?

 You should begin the application process at least eight weeks before the beginning of classes.
 To be eligible for financial aid, you must be accepted to DCC as a matriculated student in an eligible degree program.
-For more information, refer to the Office of Financial Aid web page where they have a FAQ section, or call the office at (845) 431-8030 and request a “Financing Your Education” brochure.
+For more information, refer to the financial aid web page where they have a FAQ section, or call Student Financial Services at (845) 431-8060 and request a “Financing Your Education” brochure.
 Both full- and part-time students are eligible for financial aid, although aid is limited for part-time students.

 Does DCC Offer Scholarships?